Whether heading into the backcountry or lighting up the night while car camping, we’ve found the best camping lanterns for every use and budget.

 We particularly like the way these lights store in themselves.
 Simply wrap the string lights into the solar base and twist closed.
 Pro tip: Be sure to avoid too many overlapping bulbs or it will become too bulky to close.

-We’ve used these string lights nearly everyday for 6 months, and they’re still going strong.
+We’ve used these string lights nearly every day for many months, and they’re still going strong.
 The color is a pleasing, warm light yellow, and we’ve been impressed with how bright it gets on the highest setting.
 A favorite option for adding a bit of camp ambiance or brightening up the backyard.

 We found the light output particularly pleasant, yet plenty bright to complete all our camp chores.
 It has a max output of 490 lumens and will run about 10 hours in warm conditions.
 Similar to stoves, the run time decreases in colder weather.